SAP/fundamental-tools/README.md

   FLEET_LEN                     : 0,  // Maximum fleet object length
 ```

-Copy/paste UI elements required for the app, into [SAP Fundamental Styles](https://sap.github.io/fundamental-styles/layouts/index.html) layouts.
+Copy/paste UI elements required for the app, into [Fundamental Library Styles](https://sap.github.io/fundamental-styles/layouts/index.html) layouts.
 Elements can be of course modified, or written from scratch,

 ```html
 <!-- prettier-ignore -->